codebar/tutorials/html/lesson3/tutorial.md

 }
 ```

-> Have a look at your page.
-You can see through the inspector that the image is now set to inline
+> Have a look at the page.
+Inspect the image, and have a look at its CSS properties

 ####Making this work